Martin-Seysen/mmgroup/docs/source/api.rst

 For more information about the Monster group we refer to :cite:`wiki:monster`.

 The **mmgroup** package is a Python implementation of Conway's construction :cite:`Con85` of the Monster group :math:`\mathbb{M}`.
 Its is the first implementation of the Monster group where arbitrary operations in that group can effectively be performed.
-On the author's PC (Intel i7-8750H at 4 GHz running on 64-bit Windows) the group multiplication in :math:`\mathbb{M}` takes less than 30 ms.
-This is more than five orders of magnitude faster than estimated in 2013 in :cite:`Wilson13`.
+On the author's PC (Intel i7-8750H at 4 GHz running on 64-bit Windows) the group multiplication in :math:`\mathbb{M}` takes less than 30 ms. This is more than five orders of magnitude faster than estimated in 2013 in :cite:`Wilson13`.
+An element of the Monster group :math:`\mathbb{M}` is represented as an instance of class |MM|.

 The Monster group :math:`\mathbb{M}` has a rational representation :math:`\rho` of dimension  :math:`196884`, see :cite:`Con85`.
 In that